 Overview

-Through Social Studies, young people develop their understanding of the world by learning about other people and their values, in different times, places and circumstances; they also develop their understanding of their environment and of how it has been shaped.
+Through Social Studies, young people develop their understanding of the world by learning about other people and their values, in different times, places and circumstances; they also develop an understanding of the environment both local and global whilst investigating the drivers of climate change and the actions required to mitigate against it.
+Participation and active citizenship are encouraged through learning about rights and democracy.

 Staff Names